-Put our experienced, fully licensed, OEM-trained and unionized electrical team to the test.
+Put our experienced, fully licensed, OEM-trained electrical team to the test.
 Available 24/7.

 Electric Motor Repair

-The essential guide to repairing your motor covers what you should know when sending your motor into the shop, and why you should care about quality.
+This essential guide covers what you should know when sending your motor to the shop and why you should care about service and quality.